KaspianDev/SafeElytra/README.md

 # SafeElytra

-SafeElyta is a minecraft plugin that automatically enabled your elytra when falling to prevent fall damage.
+SafeElytra is a minecraft plugin that automatically enabled your elytra when falling to prevent fall damage.

 ## Permissions: